nuriel77/goshimmer-playbook/README.md

 ### Goshimmer Web
 Since August 3rd 2019 nginx has been added to serve as a reverse proxy for some of goshimmer's common services.

+#### Check if new UI is enabled
+Make sure that the plugins are configured in `/etc/default/goshimmer` (or `/etc/sysconfig/goshimmer in CentOS).
+Under the OPTIONS option you should see something like `-node-enable-plugins 'dashboard spammer ui'`.
+If you are missing `ui`, simply add it and restart goshimmer.

+#### Access new UI
-Spammer is accessible via the web-browser on port 18080, e.g.: `https://your-ip:18080/spammer`.
-Note that you'll have to append a command to the URL, e.g: `cmd=start` or stop...
-See *Spam Test* below.
+New full-feature dashboard UI is accessible via the web-browser on port 18081, e.g.: `https://your-ip:18080/ui`.

+#### Old Dashboard
-Dashboard is accessible via the web-browser on port 18081, e.g.: `https://your-ip:18081/dashboard`.
+Older dashboard is accessible via the web-browser on port 18081, e.g.: `https://your-ip:18081/dashboard`

+#### Certificate Security Warning
 *NOTE* You can safely ignore the browser's warning about the certificate, as a self-signed one has been generated during the installation.

 ### Spam Test
+If not via the above Web/UI, you can use the command line.
 No need to open ports, forward ports etc, no need for browser.
 You can run on the commandline:
 ```sh
 curl "http://localhost:8080/spammer?cmd=start"